PCI Compliance 101

 As technology advances and credit card usage increases, the threat to both cardholders and merchants of payment account theft continues to grow.
 Large corporations such as Home Depot, Neiman Marcus and TJ Maxx have all fallen victim to data breaches from cybertheft.
 These instances end up costing corporations hundreds of millions of dollars and affect the tens of millions of cardholders who used these retailers.
 In an attempt to prevent future attacks and protect the information of the cardholders, the PCI Security Standard Council was formed to combat this growing problem.

 In 2006, the Payment Card Industry (PCI) council was created to help train and educate vendors, merchants, hardware and software manufacturers along with other financial institutions about fraud and securing customer payment card account information.
-Through educational material and industry-wide guidelines, PCI security standards were set in place to help combat fraud and provide safe and secure environments for customers shopping online, over the phone or in a retail locations.
+Through educational material and industry-wide guidelines, PCI security standards were set in place to help combat fraud and provide safe and secure environments for customers shopping online, over the phone or in retail locations.

 Who is the Payment Card Industry?